 Property owners are responsible for maintaining premises that are safe.
 When they don’t and injuries occur as a result of hazardous conditions, lack of security or neglected maintenance, they may be held liable.

 Founding partner Matt Casey obtained an astonishing $85 million verdict for a 30-year-old medical student who injured his spinal cord when he fell through an open manhole in Philadelphia.
-The outcome was the largest personal injury verdict in the US for 2008, and remains the largest premises liability verdict ever in Pennsylvania (read about this case).
+The outcome was the largest personal injury verdict in the U.S. that year, and remains the largest premises liability verdict ever in Pennsylvania (read about this case).

 Founding partner Robert Ross was co-counsel on one of the best-known Philadelphia premises liability lawsuits, Hall v.
 SEPTA.
 In the case, the jury awarded $51 million to 4-year-old Shareif Hall who had his foot torn off by a step that malfunctioned on a SEPTA escalator (read about this case).